Day 1: Why?

 It is easier to create accessible courses than to remediate inaccessible ones

-If you take the time to learn how to create accessible course documents, making your courses more accessible becomes second nature and requires minimal extra work since the bulk of the work is spread over time.
+Some of you may be remediating your course content in response to Title II, but as you become comfortable making your digital course content accessible, making your courses more accessible becomes second nature and requires minimal extra work since the bulk of the work is spread over time.
 Work smarter, not harder.

 It is more inclusive